Alex Blackwell: 2005: World Cup

+2006-2007

-During gaps in New South Wales' schedule, Blackwell travelled across to New Zealand for three weekends of domestic one-dayers for Otago.
+Blackwell missed the five-ODI Rose Bowl series at home due to injury.
+After recovering, she travelled across to New Zealand for three weekends of domestic one-dayers for Otago.
 In her debut for the team, she struck an even 100 in a 162-run win over Northern Districts.
 She added 79 in a 182-run victory the following day.
 After making 27 and 31 against Auckland, Blackwell ended her stay with 1 and 77 against Canterbury; Otago lost both matches.
 She ended with 315 runs at 52.50 in her six-match stint.

 After the end of the Australian season, Blackwell was selected for the ODI team for a four-nations tournament in Chennai, India.
 In addition to the hosts and Australia, New Zealand and England were also participating, and each team played each other twice in round-robin phase.
-In the first match, she made 25 in a six-wicket defeat against New Zealand, who took 41 runs without loss from her four overs en route to a six-wicket win.
-Blackwell then made 11 in a three-wicket loss to the hosts, leaving Australia in danger of missing the final.
-She was retained but made a duck and 18 as Australia won their next two matches against England and New Zealand.
-Blackwell was then omitted from the two remaining round-robin matches and the final, which Australia won by six wickets.
-She ended the tournament with 54 runs at 13.50.
+Blackwell ended the tournament with 54 runs at 13.50.

 Blackwell was retained in the Rose Bowl series held in tropical Darwin in July 2007, the middle of the southern hemisphere winter.
 After watching the first two matches from the sidelines, she was called into the team for the third match where she made an unbeaten 44 to see Australia to a six-wicket win.
 She made 4 and 27 in the two remaining matches, ending the series with 75 runs at 37.50 as Australia prevailed 3–2.

-Blackwell started the 2007–08 WNCL season strongly, scoring half-centuries in each of the first four matches, all of which were won by New South Wales.
-She made 75 not out and 52 against South Australia, followed by 60 and 55 against Victoria.
-The results in each of the two double-headers were identical; New South Wales won the first match by seven wickets before prevailing the next day by 25 runs.
-Blackwell made 42 in the penultimate round-robin match but otherwise failed to reach double figures in the last four matches.
-New South Wales qualified in first place for the final against South Australia after winning seven of their eight matches and were awarded the title after the decider was washed out.
-Blackwell scored 291 runs at 41.57.
-In her only T20 innings, Blackwell made 37 not out in an eight-wicket win over Western Australia.